Sauz21/shift-reduce-parser/README.md

 ## How to use it

-Just follow these steps:

 1. Type an expression in the box (remember to use 'id' for variables and separate everything with spaces)
-2. Click "Parse" and watch it work!
+2. Click "Parse"
-3. Or just click one of the example buttons if you're lazy like me
+3. Provided example choices are available

 ## What you'll see